aerospike/aerospike-client-python/doc/aerospike.rst

 .. py:function:: set_serializer(callback)

-    Register a user-defined serializer available to all :class:`aerospike.Client` instances.
+    Register a user-defined serializer available to all `Client` instances.

     :param callable callback: the function to invoke for serialization.

-    .. seealso:: To use this function with :meth:`~aerospike.Client.put` the \
+    .. seealso:: To use this function with :meth:`Client.put` the \
         argument to *serializer* should be :const:`aerospike.SERIALIZER_USER`.

     .. code-block:: python